 - Road tax.

-You cannot claim for flat rate expenses if you have chosen to claim the cost of buying your vehicle.
-You’ll need to use capital allowances instead.
+You cannot claim for flat-rate expenses if you have chosen to claim the cost of buying your vehicle and claimed capital allowances.

 |Type of Vehicle||Flat rate per mile with simplified expenses|